A Cider Among the Faults - $$

 Take a good look at this line-up of five suspect ciders and put your detective (and detecting) skills to the test.
 Only one is innocent, the other four are fatally faulted by the usual (and maybe unusual) suspects.
 Discussion will include detection and rejection thresholds, their impact on how ciders and faults can be perceived differently, and ways to avoid or fix the faults found in the line-up.

 Speakers: Jocelyn Kuzelka

 This workshop will cover how to manage an effective barrel program in your cellar that is the perfect blend of art and science.
 The instructor will cover why a cidermaker might seek to use a barrel in their production, as well as barrel sanitation, barrel choice, barrel sourcing, barrel type, blending and more.
 The instructor is Jocelyn Kuzelka--an experienced winemaker, cidermaker and technical consultant.
 She is a technical and sensory expert and will bring that lens to this course.

-Best Practices for Producing Ciders with Residual Sugar - $$
+Best Practices for Producing Ciders with Residual Sugar - $$ SOLD OUT

 The tasting session will explore methods and tips for producing cider with residual sugar.
 You will hear from cidermakers producing at various scales and with different equipment about how to successfully make sweeter cider.
 We'll explore downstream processing and safe bottling with a focus on best practices.

 Cider Packaging and the Production Decisions That Get You There